Return to Index

 Screening for Cervical Cancer

-- If you are aged 65 or older—You may be able to stop having Pap and HPV tests if you have had normal results (for example, three normal results in a row and no abnormal results in the past 10 years)
+- For women aged 65 years and older—Stop having Pap and HPV tests if you had regular results for a consecutive period of time.
+An example would be 3 normal test results in a row and no abnormal results in the past 10 years.

-- Exposure to diethylstilbestrol (DES) in utero (in the womb)—an estrogen-like substance that was given to prevent miscarriages in high-risk pregnancies
+- Exposure to diethylstilbestrol (DES) in utero—an estrogen-like substance that was given to prevent miscarriages in high-risk pregnancies

 - History of cervical dysplasia or cervical cancer

-3/19/2012 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Screening for cervical cancer.
-US Preventive Services Task Force website.
-Available at: http://www.uspreventiveservicestaskforce.org/uspstf/uspscerv.htm.
-Published March 2012.
-Accessed March 19, 2012.
 Saslow D, Soloman D, Lawson H, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology screening guidelines for the prevention and early detection of cervical cancer.
-CA: A Cancer Journal for Clinicians.
-2012 Mar 14 early online.
+CA Cancer J Clin.
+2012;62(3):147-172.